tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 There are a lot of instances of `x * y + z` in the `Value` graph.
-Unfortunately, due to the way the graph is laid out and traversed, forward and backward code for these nodes does not often get colocated.
+Unfortunately, due to the way the graph is laid out and traversed, forward and backward code for these nodes does not often colocate `x * y` and `xy + z`.
 This means that it is difficult or unlikely for the C compiler to generate a fused multiply add (FMA) instruction, which may be faster and shorter than separate mul/add.
 FMA also might require storing less intermediate data.
 But I could be wrong here!
 It's worth experimenting.

 ### Compiling for training vs inference